BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject2.md

     </Strong></details>
 -->

+#  Find all of the Active Directory Groups that a user is directly or indirectly a member of

-# Complete the following before starting this project
+## Complete the following before starting this project

 ## Turn on the AD Recycle Bin
 - Run this from LON-CL1